---->

 because they 'sought to move themselves to their natural place'.

-Gilbert saw this as involving too much irrational supposition and
+Gilbert and Galileo both saw this as involving too much irrational supposition and

 unable to describe the complex realities of actual natural